 The two-phase commit protocol is used in clustering applications where multiple, well maintained, well connected computers must agree upon a set of successful transactions.
 Some of the systems could crash, or the network could fail during operation, but we assume that such failures are temporary.
 Twophase commit designates a single computer as the coordinator of a given transaction.
-This computer contacts the other systems participating in the transaction, and asks them to prepare to commit the transaction.
-If a subordinate system sees that an error has occurred, or the transaction should be aborted for some other reason, then it informs the coordinator.
+This computer contacts the other systems participating in the transaction, and asks them to prepare to commit.
+If a subordinate system sees that an error has occurred. or the transaction should be aborted for some other reason, then it informs the coordinator.
 Otherwise, it enters the prepared state, and tells the coordinator that it is ready to commit.
 At some point in the future the coordinator will reply, telling the subordinate to commit or abort.
 From LLADD's point of view, the interesting portion of this algorithm is the prepared state, since it must be able to commit a prepared transaction if it crashes before the coordinator responds, but cannot commit before hearing the response, since it may be asked to abort the transaction.

-Implementing the prepare state on top of the ARIES algorithm constists of writing a special log entry that informs the undo portion of the recovery phase that it should stop rolling back the current transaction and instead add it to the list of active transactions.13 Due to LLADD's extendible logging system, and the simplicity of its recovery code, it took an afternoon to add a prepare operation to

-LLADD, allowing it to support applications that require two-phase commit.
-A preliminary implementation of a cluster hash table that employs two-phase commit is included in LLADD's CVS repository, but is not ready for real-world deployment.
+Implementing the prepare state on top of the ARIES algorithm consists of writing a special log entry that informs the undo portion of the recovery phase that it should stop rolling back the current transaction and instead add it to the list of active transactions.12 Due to LLADD's extendible logging system, and the simplicity of its recovery code, it took an afternoon for a programmer to become familiar with LLADD's architecture and add the prepare operation.
+This implementation of prepare allows LLADD to support applications that require two-phase commit.
+A preliminary implementation of a cluster hash table that employs two-phase commit is included in LLADD's CVS repository.